 Autoscaling settings can be fully customized according to your preferences.
-It will automatically add or remove resources and /or instances from the deployment group based on increases or decreases in number of created users.
+It will then automatically add or remove resources and /or VM instances from the deployment group based on increases or decreases in number of created users.

 The following information explains how the default formula works to assign your resources: